 I am grateful to have been mentored by the educator and social thinker Parker J. Palmer in the Circles of Trust lineage and am active in the collaboration of facilitators: The Center for Courage & Renewal.

-As co-founder of the intentional community, RareBirds Housing Co-operative, he has a passion for environmental justice, exploring alternative living and a sustainable relationship to the land.
+As co-founder of the intentional community, RareBirds Housing Co-operative, I have a passion for environmental justice, exploring alternative living and a sustainable relationship to the land.

 I'm grateful to provide transformative programs during the summer months on Okanagan Lake on our sailboat Anam Cara and ongoing leadership as a soulful guide at Naramata Centre.